 In October 2012, we announced developments to our strategy and we now operate through three divisions: U.S. Life Insurance, Global Mortgage Insurance and Corporate and Other.
 Under these divisions, there are six operating business segments.
 The U.S. Life Insurance Division includes the U.S. Life Insurance segment.
 The Global Mortgage Insurance Division includes the International Mortgage Insurance and U.S. Mortgage Insurance segments.
-The Corporate and Other Division includes the International Mortgage Insurance and U.S. Mortgage Insurance segments.
-The Corporate and Other Division includes the International Mortgage Insurance and U.S. Mortgage Insurance segments.
 The Corporate and Other Division includes the International Protection, Wealth Management and Runoff segments and Corporate and Other activities.
-Our operating business segments are as follows: (1) U.S. Life Insurance, which includes our life insurance, long-term care insurance and fixed annuities businesses; (2) International Mortgage Insurance, which includes mortgage insurance-related products and services; (3) U.S. Mortgage Insurance, which includes mortgage insurance-related products and services; (3) U.S. Mortgage Insurance, which includes mortgage insurance-related products on insurance business; (5) Wealth Management; and (6) Runoff, which includes the results of non-strategic products which are no longer actively sold.
-Our non-strategic products primarily include our variable annuity, variable life insurance, institutional, corporate-owned life insurance and Medicare supplement insurance products.
+Our operating business segments are as follows: (1) U.S. Life Insurance, which includes our life insurance, long-term care insurance and fixed annuities businesses; (2) International Mortgage Insurance, which includes mortgage insurancerelated products and services; (3) U.S. Mortgage Insurance, which includes mortgage insurance-related products and services; (4) International Protection Insurance, which includes our lifestyle protection insurance business; (5) Wealth Management; and (6) Runoff, which includes the results of nonstrategic products which are no longer actively sold.
+Our nonstrategic products primarily include our variable annuity, variable life insurance, institutional, corporate-owned life insurance and Medicare supplement insurance products.
 Institutional products consist of: funding agreements, FABNs and GICs.